RanningMan/LouvainAlgorithm/README.md

 The details of the algorithm can be found in paper :
 "Fast unfolding of communities in large networks, Vincent D Blondel, Jean-Loup Guillaume, Renaud Lambiotte, Etienne Lefebvre, Journal of Statistical Mechanics: Theory and Experiment 2008 (10), P10008 (12pp) doi: 10.1088/1742-5468/2008/10/P10008.
 ArXiv: http://arxiv.org/abs/0803.0476"

+To use this program, the input data format should be same as SNAP's datasets.